-&lt;sup>7In one case, a survey was discarded because it displayed an undifferentiated pattern of responses.
+7In one case, a survey was discarded because it displayed an undifferentiated pattern of responses.
 It assigned the same rating to all conflicts for a given criterion using one large circle for each of several pages.

-&lt;sup>8Major US combat operations that received widespread attention are included, that is, all those listed in Torreon (2012), although more comprehensive listing are available (Elsea and Grimmett 2011; Grimmett 2011).
+8Major US combat operations that received widespread attention are included, that is, all those listed in Torreon (2012), although more comprehensive listings are available (Elsea and Grimmett 2011; Grimmett 2011).
 US operations in Somalia (1991-93) were not included as there is significant confusion between the closely connected UN peacekeeping operations at the same time.

-&lt;sup>9The survey also included questions on Canadian conflicts fought since 1900, in addition to the American conflicts discussed here.
+9The survey also included questions on Canadian conflicts fought since 1900, in addition to the American conflicts discussed here.
 Those results are to be published separately.

-named war or conflict.
+For each conflict, respondents were asked to indicate the extent to which they agreed or disagreed that America had met the specific just war criterion in the named war or conflict.
 For example, with the just cause criterion, they were asked "To what extent do you agree or disagree that the United States had just cause to use armed force in the following conflicts?"
-Respondents provided a response on a seven-point Likert scale ranging from -3 (strongly disagree) through 0 (neutral) to +3 (strongly agree), with intermediate levels anchored with the terms moderately for values of $\pm 2$ and slightly for values of $\pm 1$ .
+Respondents provided a response on a seven-point Likert scale ranging from -3 (strongly disagree) through 0 (neutral) to +3 (strongly agree), with intermediate levels anchored with the terms moderately for values of ± 2 and slightly for values of ± 1 .
 This type of bidirectional measure is commonly used in psychometric analyses of the central tendency of, and variation in, people's attitudinal responses.
 Respondents were also given the option of indicating that they were unfamiliar with the conflict.